Ops-Team-Leverege/Mustard/docs/SYSTEM_MAINTENANCE.md

-# PitCrew System Maintenance Guide
+# Mustard and PitCrew Sauce System Maintenance Guide

-**Last Updated**: February 13, 2026
+**Last Updated**: February 15, 2026
-**Purpose**: Reference guide for maintaining and understanding the PitCrew system structure
+**Purpose**: Reference guide for maintaining and understanding the system structure

 ---